Indian Ocean raid: At sea

-Around 10:25, nine unescorted Blenheims from 11 Squadron RAF attacked Nagumo's force.
-They were not detected inbound by the combat air patrol (CAP).
+Around 10:25, nine un-escorted Blenheims from 11 Squadron attacked Nagumo's force and eluded the combat air patrol (CAP).
 Hiryū spotted the aircraft but failed to relay a warning to the other ships and the attack achieved surprise.
-The bombers attacked Akagi at 11000 ft; the bombs fell close to the target with no hits.
-Four bombers were shot down, after they departed from the carriers, by CAP A6M2 Zeroes (two of which were claimed by Kaname Harada), and another by Japanese aircraft returning from the strike on Hermes.
-In return, a Zero was shot down near the carriers and another in the returning strike.
-This was the first time a Japanese carrier force had faced a concerted air attack.
+The bombers attacked Akagi at 11000 ft and the bombs fell close to Hiryū but none hit.
+After they had bombed and turned for home, four Blenheims were shot down by Zeros of the standing patrol and another by Japanese aircraft returning from the attack on Hermes.
+A Zero was shot down near the carriers and another in the formation returning from Trincomalee.